 Yes, but VUL licenses are always fully featured and not limited by edition, workload or environment, thus VUL will always be the preferred option with the greatest flexibility.

 Customers can have a centrally managed environment that uses both VUL and socket licenses.
 However, not all products can be combined (a full list of mergeable VUL and socket products can be found here).
 For example, if you protect VMware vSphere or Microsoft Hyper-V VMs with perpetual per-socket licenses, you must protect all vSphere and Hyper-V VMs with sockets in that environment.
 VUL licenses can still be used for any other non-VM workload type.

-Important note: When merging per-socket and VUL licenses, be aware that the socket license dictates the edition and capability of the entire merged environment.
-For example: If you merge Veeam Availability Suite Enterprise edition sockets with Veeam Availability Suite VUL (i.e., the Enterprise Plus capability), the environment will be set to the Enterprise edition feature set.
-In order to get full Enterprise Plus edition capabilities, users need to either a) migrate per-socket licenses to VUL licenses or b) upgrade per-socket licenses to the preferred edition (likely Enterprise Plus Edition).
+Important note: When merging per-socket and VUL licenses, be aware that the socket license “edition” dictates the capability of the entire merged environment.
+For example: If you merge Veeam Backup & Replication Enterprise edition sockets with Veeam Backup & Replication VUL (with full features), the environment will be set to the Enterprise edition feature set.
+In order to get full Enterprise Plus edition capabilities, users need to either a) migrate per-socket licenses to VUL licenses or b) upgrade per-socket licenses to the Enterprise Plus Edition.

 Veeam Availability Suite can merge socket and universal licenses into one centrally managed environment.

 Veeam Backup Essentials, however, cannot merge per-socket and universal licenses, but you still have two options: